Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 You could also try not heating the milk or holding your baby in a different position from the one you usually feed in.
 Perhaps ask another person, such as your partner, to give the bottle as they don’t associate them with breastfeeding.

 If your baby gets upset when bottle feeding, leave it for a few days and try again.
-You could consider using a cup instead as they might manage this more easily.
+Dependent on your baby’s age, around 6 months you could consider using a cup instead as they might manage this more easily.

 Useful links